trufae/aiblog/src/think-tag.md

 ## Conclusion

-The `<think>` tag is a versatile tool that enhances structured reasoning, fact-checking, and creative problem-solving in AI models.
+The `&lt;think&gt;` tag is a versatile tool that enhances structured reasoning, fact-checking, and creative problem-solving in AI models.
 By strategically incorporating it into system prompts, users can refine model outputs for various use cases, ensuring more reliable and insightful responses.
-Whether for technical debugging, ethical reasoning, or strategic planning, leveraging <think> effectively leads to better AI interactions.
+Whether for technical debugging, ethical reasoning, or strategic planning, leveraging &lt;think&gt; effectively leads to better AI interactions.